A proof of the $4$-variable Catalan polynomial of the Delta conjecture

-What we will do in the beginning of this section is introduce the definitions necessary to state the combinatorial interpretation.
+What we will do in the beginning of this section is to introduce the definitions necessary to state the combinatorial interpretation.
 In Section \ref{sec:combrec} we state and prove a recurrence on the generating function for the combinatorial objects.
 Then in Section \ref{sec:sfrec} we will show a symmetric function identity that demonstrates the coefficients also satisfy the same recurrence.
 This will imply by an inductive argument (because for small values of the indices we can verify that the combinatorial values agree with the symmetric function coefficients) that the symmetric function coefficients agree with the combinatorial generating function.

 The basic element of the recursive construction given to us by the symmetric function recurrence is a rotation of the first part around to the end of the Dyck path while deleting the first up step and the first right step that touches the diagonal.
 This combinatorial recurrence and the effect on the $\area$ and $\dinv$ statistics first appears in \cite{Hic10}.
 Assuming that we know the size of the piece that is being rotated around, the process is reversible.
-This is exactly the same sort of recursive construction that appeared in the proofs of certain coefficients of the Shuffle Conjecture \cite{GXZ10, GXZ14a, GXZ14b}.
-In this recurrence we identify how it interacts with a decoration on a Dyck path.
+This is exactly the same sort of recursive construction that appeared in the proofs of certain coefficients of the Compositional Shuffle Conjecture \cite{GXZ10, GXZ14a, GXZ14b}.